 Whenever we have a contract that qualifies as a loss contract, we estimate the future shortfall between our anticipated future revenues and future costs.
-We had one such loss contract in 2008, which was ultimately terminated because it was adversely affected by the delay in the delivery of the Caesar.
-Under this terminated contract, we had a potential future liability of up to \$25 million.
+We had one such contract in 2008, which was ultimately terminated because of the delay in the delivery of the Caesar.
 As of December 31, 2008, we estimated the loss under this contract at \$9.0 million.
-In 2009, services under this contract were substantially completed by a third party and we revised our estimated loss to approximately \$15.8 million and reflected an additional loss of \$6.8 million charge to cost of sales in the accompanying consolidated statement of operations for 2009.
-We subsequently settled our obligation under this contract for \$12.7 million.
-Accordingly we reversed \$3.1 million of our previously accrued loss under this contract to reduce it from the estimated \$15.8 million loss to \$12.7 million at December 31, 2009.
+In the second quarter of 2009, services under this contract were substantially completed by a third party and we revised our estimated loss to approximately \$15.8 million.
+Subsequently, we settled the liability for \$12.7 million.
+Accordingly we included an additional \$3.7 million of charges to cost of sales in the accompanying consolidated statements of operations for the year ended December 31, 2009.
 We paid \$7.2 million of the loss in 2008 and the remaining \$5.5 million in the second quarter of 2010.

 In 2010, we had two additional contracts that resulted in significant losses.
 The first of these contracts represented the initial project performed by the Caesar.
 The project, which included a primary work scope of laying 36-miles of pipe in the Gulf of Mexico, was completed in the third quarter of 2010 at a total loss of \$12.0 million.
 The loss was primarily the result of certain start-up performance issues with the vessel as well as non-reimbursable costs associated with weather delays.
-The second contract represented a project that was entered into by our WOSEA subsidiary to plug, abandon and salvage subsea wells in an oil and gas field located offshore China.
+The second contract was entered into by our WOSEA subsidiary to plug, abandon and salvage subsea wells in an oil and gas field located offshore China.
 The project commenced in the second half of 2010 and was initially expected to be completed by the end of October 2010.
 However, the subsea wells were structurally difficult to plug.
 WOSEA also experienced some start-up issues with its recently repaired subsea intervention device, which was significantly damaged in March 2009.
-Because of these issues, at September 30, 2010 we estimated we would incur an estimated loss of approximately \$8.5 million based on our expectation the project would be completed by the end of November 2010, but at the time we also acknowledged that the final loss would be predicated on the timing of the ultimate completion of the project.
-In the fourth quarter of 2010, we experienced significant weather delays corresponding with the peak of typhoon season in the China Sea, which added additional non reimbursable time and related costs to the project.
+In the fourth quarter of 2010, WOSEA experienced significant weather delays corresponding with the peak of typhoon season in the China Sea, which added additional non reimbursable time and related costs to the project.
 As a result of the continued weather delays, it was mutually agreed that WOSEA would discontinue the project and in connection with that decision, the parties also agreed to a reduced scope of work for this project.
-Our operating results for the year ending December 31, 2010, included an aggregate \$30 million pre-tax loss, which reflects the costs to complete the project over the contractual revenues as modified.
-The Normand Clough has mobilized to the new project in China that will be performed by the Clough Helix joint venture (Note 7).
+Our operating results for the year ending December 31, 2010 included an aggregate \$30 million pre-tax loss, which reflects the costs to complete the project over the contractual revenues as modified.
+In the first guarter of 2011, this project ended and we recorded an additional pre-tax loss of approximately \$0.2 million.